romaneg/bread-and-cheeses/_posts/logbook/2019-08-18-lactic-cheeses_stMarcellin.md

 **+60-72h, Temperature: 14-16°C (cave)**

-The cheeses should start developing a very thin yeasty et sticky layer on top (it can be hard to see for a non-exercised eye, try different angles of light).
+The cheeses should start developing a very thin yeasty and sticky layer on top (it can be hard to see for a non-exercised eye, try different angles of light).
 That's very good sign!
 They start ripening!

 ![lactic cheeses ready to go to the cave]({{site.baseurl}}/assets/img/cheese/2019-08/2019-07-13_salt.JPG)